The Hesse Pencil Variety: Plane Cubics

 Since $R$ is an invariant under the action of $SL(3)$, and the variety $N$ is defined in term of $R$, it follows that $N$ must be invariant under this action, meaning that it is composed by $SL(3)$-orbits of pencils.
-Our aim is now to understand which and how many orbits are contained in $N$, and which of them form the singular locus of $N$.\\ We begin by defining, for each cubic $f\in \mathbb{P}^9$,
+The last part of this section is devoted to a classification of the orbits contained in $N$.
+This result will be fundamental for the proof of the main theorem; in particular, combined with the analysis of the multidegree of Schubert varieties, it will enable us to prove the equality $N = H_8$.\\